 Planning a vacation to Chicago?
-Our insiders put together a list of our top Chicago museums that you should consider adding to your itinerary.
+Our local experts put together a list of the top Chicago museums that you should consider adding to your itinerary.

 Chicago’s diverse and unique museums are one of the main reasons tourists visit The Windy City.